Henry Lee Junior: Racing career

 He raced again in the 2002 Hong Kong Touring Car Championship for GR Asia.
 He drove a Ford Focus ST170 which was sponsored by Valvoline and won the championship.

 In 2005 he drove a Honda Accord for Ghiasport in the China Circuit Championship (CCC).

-He was competing again in the CCC, driving a Ford Focus for Changan Ford Racing.
+He competed again in the CCC, driving a Ford Focus for Changan Ford Racing.
 He won the round 5 race at the Golden Port Circuit in Beijing.